Xtha-Sunil/Class12-NEB/README.md

 ✨ Submit a pull request: Go to your forked repository on GitHub and click "New pull request".
 Fill <br /> in the details and submit the pull request for review.

 # Note
- `As I am the only maintainer I can't check weather the code <br/> has bug/error or not, So please try to upload error free code.`
+As I am the only maintainer I can't check weather the code has bug/error or not, So <br/> please try to upload error free code.